-B. Efforts to Secure Counsel To obtain appointment of counsel, a party must make diligent efforts to secure counsel.
-This typically requires the party to meet with and discuss the case with at least five attorneys.
-Plaintiff states that he has contacted eight attorneys, but has been unable to obtain their services.
-But he does not provide any indication that he personally met with and conferred with the attorneys about his case.
-Nor does he provide any reason for not conferring with at least five attorneys.
-These failures provide adequate grounds to deny the motion for appointment.
-C. Merit of Allegations To warrant appointment of counsel, Plaintiff must also affirmatively show that he asserts meritorious claims.
+typically requires the party to meet with and discuss the case with at least five attorneys.
+15 Plaintiff states that he has placed phone calls to or emailed six attorneys.
+Plaintiff provides that he received responses declining to represent him, but he does not provide any indication that he personally met with and conferred with any of the attorneys about his case.
+There are many attorneys in the Kansas City metropolitan area who handle discrimination cases.
+Plaintiffs failure to meet with and discuss his case with at least five attorneys provides adequate grounds to deny the motion for appointment.
+16 C. Merit of Allegations To warrant appointment of counsel, Plaintiff must also affirmatively show that he asserts meritorious claims.
 As previously noted, Plaintiff makes no attempt to demonstrate the merits of his claims in his motion for appointment.
 Consequently, the Court is left to consider his complaint.
 His complaint standing alone, however, provides an insufficient basis to find that this action has sufficient merit to warrant appointment of counsel at this time.
-The Court recognizes that its perception of the merits and other factors relevant to the issue of appointment of counsel may vary over time.
-Due to such variance, courts "often re-evaluate the need for appointed counsel at various stages of the proceedings."
-While "a court may well appoint &lt;sup>16 Jeannin v.
-Ford Motor Co., No. 09-2287-JWL-DJW, 2009 WL 1657544, at \1 & n.10 (D. Kan.
-June 12, 2009). &lt;sup>17See id. at \1.
+The Court recognizes that its perception of the merits and other factors relevant to the issue of appointment of counsel may vary over time.17 Due to such variance, courts "often re-evaluate the need for appointed counsel at various stages of the proceedings."18 While "a court may well appoint counsel at the outset of a case, it might also decide to postpone the decision-for example, until after 15 Jeannin v.
+Ford Motor Co., No. 09-2287-JWL-DJW, 2009 WL 1657544, at 1 & n.10 (D. Kan.
+June 12, 2009).
+16See id. at 1.